dorellango/v-curr/README.md

 # v-curr
-Simple vue directive as wrapper for currency.js
+Simple vue directive that works as wrapper for currency.js

 ### (WIP)